License

 When this matters

 The typical scenario: a solo founder or small team builds something in the open, builds a community around it, then reaches the point of incorporating a company.
-Without IP documentation, the company formation process can get complicated — who contributed what, does the open-source license affect the company's ability to monetise, do contributors have implicit claims?
+Without documented IP ownership, the formation process can get complicated — who contributed what, does the open-source license affect the company's ability to commercialise, do contributors have implicit claims?

 The IPRL makes the IP situation unambiguous from day one.
-Contributors know what they're working with.
+Contributors know what they are working with.
 Potential co-founders and investors have a clean paper trail.
 The founder's contribution has a recorded value.

-The IPRL is not a business-source license or a "source available" restriction.
-It doesn't limit how anyone uses the software.
-It doesn't require payment or attribution beyond standard attribution.
-It doesn't prevent forks.
+The IPRL is not a business-source license or a source-available restriction.
+It does not limit how anyone uses the software.
+It does not require payment beyond standard attribution.
+It does not prevent forks.

-It also isn't a substitute for proper legal advice when you're actually forming a company.
+It is also not a substitute for legal advice at the point of actual company formation.
 Think of it as a documented starting position — not a complete legal structure.

 Using the IPRL